martinsufiofb/LifeSty/README.md

 * Users can Sign Up
 * Users can Login and Logout
-* Users can view a 4 workout exercises
+* Users can view a 3 workout exercises
-* Users can see other uses with the same fitness goals within a 5 mile radius
 * Users can View their profiles along with that of their friends
 * Users can search for username to view users profile
 * Users sees a splash screen when app is launched